e-dard/boris/README.md

 ---

-In order to use the Boris library, the machine that the Python process is running on, must have had its IP address registered with the TFL in its [Developer Area](http://www.tfl.gov.uk/businessandpartners/syndication/16492.aspx).
-The IP must have requested access to the
-Barclays Cycle Hire availability feed.
+The Boris library utilises the official TFL Bike availability syndication feed, and from my *limited* testing I've found that the web-service is publicly accessible, however, this may not always be the case.
+So, it might be an idea to register the IP address associated with the machine running this library, in the TFL's [Developer Area](http://www.tfl.gov.uk/businessandpartners/syndication/16492.aspx).
+The specific feed used by Boris is the Barclays Cycle Hire availability feed.
 This process is pretty simple and you will usually just be emailed confirmation you have access.

 ---